freeCodeCamp/freeCodeCamp/docs/how-to-catch-outgoing-emails-locally.md

-# How to catch outgoing emails for email workflows
+# How to catch outgoing emails locally (for email workflows)

 > **Note:** This is an **optional** step - Only required when working with email workflows